Crossing points reopen in split Cyprus as virus numbers fall

-NICOSIA, Cyprus (AP) — Ethnically split Cyprus took a key step toward a return to its normal rhythms of life amid the pandemic on Friday when nine crossing points along a United Nations-controlled buffer zone were reopened, enabling ordinary Cypriots to cross the divide.
+NICOSIA, Cyprus (AP) — Ethnically split Cyprus took a key step toward a return to its routine rhythms of life amid the pandemic on Friday when nine crossing points along a United Nations-controlled buffer zone were reopened, enabling ordinary Cypriots to cross the divide.

 A trickle of people began crossing on foot at the checkpoint along Ledra Street, a busy pedestrian thoroughfare that bisects the medieval center of the capital, Nicosia.
 Most of the crossing points are open to vehicles, but everyone crossing either northward or southward must display a negative COVID-19 test taken in the previous seven days.

-Officials said the openings became possible after a significant drop in COVID-19 infections on both sides.
+Officials said the openings became possible after a significant drop in confirmed coronavirus cases on both sides.

-Turkish Cypriot Djan Kaptanoglu said it’s “a little bit emotional” for him to cross southward again after so many months of being unable to do so.
+Turkish Cypriot Djan Kaptanoglu said it was “a little bit emotional” for him to cross southward again after so many months of being unable to do so.

-“I miss it so much,” he told the Associated Press just as he walked passed a police checkpoint where he displayed his COVID-19 test enabling him to cross.
+“I miss it so much,” he told the Associated Press as he walked past a police checkpoint after displaying COVID-19 test results that enabled him to cross.

-“I wish to see a united Cyprus after all without showing our passport and IDs, but it’s ok right now, we can have free movement.”
+“I wish to see a united Cyprus after all without showing our passport and IDs, but it’s OK right now, we can have free movement.”

 With a digital camera dangling around his neck, Kaptanoglu said he would meet up with three friends and take plenty of photos of Eleftheria Square, a multimillion-euro project designed by the late architect Zaha Hadid that was finished earlier this year.

-Nicosia municipal authorities hope the re-designed square will draw more pedestrian traffic to the old city’s core that’s encircled by a wall built by Cyprus’ Venetian rulers in the 16th century to thwart Ottoman invaders.
+Nicosia municipal authorities hope the redesigned square will draw more pedestrian traffic to the old city’s core, which is encircled by a wall built by Cyprus’ Venetian rulers in the 16th century to thwart Ottoman invaders.

-“Today is just for discovering again, seeing again the other half of my country,” said Kaptanoglu.
+“Today is just for discovering again, seeing again the other half of my country,” Kaptanoglu said.

 The crossings have been shut to pedestrian and vehicular traffic for more than a year following concerns that they would fan the spread of COVID-19 to either side.
 Since June of last year, crossings were only permitted for Turkish Cypriots working in the south, patients requiring medical treatment and diplomats.

-Cyprus’ Interior Ministry said that citizens from European Union member states and the U.K., as well as foreign nationals who hold either a Cypriot or EU visa, can also cross.
+Cyprus’ Interior Ministry said that citizens from European Union member countries and the U.K., as well as foreign nationals who hold either a Cypriot or an EU visa, can also cross now.

 The closings had caused much controversy as peace activists denounced the move as politically motivated.
-But the Cypriot government insisted that this was strictly a health issue and had nothing to do with politics.
+But the Cypriot government insisted it was strictly a health issue and had nothing to do with politics.

 The buffer zone extends the entire 180-kilometer (120-mile) length of the east Mediterranean island nation and has been in place since 1974, when Turkey invaded in the wake of a coup aiming at union with Greece.